vboyev-MSFT/defender-docs/defender-endpoint/manage-alerts.md

 6. Click **Save**.

+Note: Alert suppression is not compatible for Custom detection, customer should fine-tune their custom detection to avoid False Positives.

 #### View the list of suppression rules

 1. In the navigation pane, select **Settings** \> **Endpoints** \> **Rules** \> **Alert suppression**.